Running: History

 The culture of running was not limited to men in Ancient Greece and is demonstrated by the mythical Atalanta.
 Her suitors were required to beat her in a race or forfeit their lives.
-As she was unbeatable, all failed except for Hippomenes who was aided by the goddess Venus.
+As she was unbeatable, all failed except for Hippomenes who was aided by the goddess Venus (Aphrodite).
 He distracted Atalanta during the race by throwing golden apples, given to him by Venus, which she stooped to pick up.
 The details of the event illuminate the running technique which was considered effective in the contemporary culture.
 In Metamorphoses the Roman writer Ovid gives Venus's spoken account of the start of the race:

 The trumpet sounded the start: The pair, each crouching low, shot forward, skimming the sand with flying feet, so lightly they could run on waves and never wet their sandals, they could run on fields of grain and never bend them.
 He heard them cheering: Go Hippomenes, lean to the work, use all your strength: go, go, you are sure to win!

 Such involvement of women in running found concrete representation in the Heraean Games.
 These were a series of events which took place immediately before the Ancient Olympic Games and which only women could compete in.
 Writing in the early 20th Century, the historian E. Norman Gardinier states:

 At the festival there were races for maidens of various ages.
 Their course was 500 feet, or one-sixth less than the men's stadium.
 The maidens ran with their hair down their backs, a short tunic reaching just below the knee, and their right shoulder bare to the breast.
 The victors received crowns of olive and a share of the heifer sacrificed to Hera.
 They had, too, the right of setting up their statues in the Heraeum.